mVentory/MVentory_Productivity/README.md

 The Productivity extension contains different features which make life of store administrator easier.
 It includes fast cross-switching between products, categories, CMS pages and respective editors, basic editing of product and its images, uploading new images to product in the frontend.

+## Configuration

+The extension doesn't require any initial configuration.
+The toolbar is displayed on the front end for all authorised users.

+#### Admin access
+Users logged in as an admin to the same domain as the frontend gets access to all productivity features.

+#### Customer access
+Logged in customers that a members of a customer group `Reviewer` have access to all productivity features, except those that link directly to the backend.

+1. Create a customer group called `Reviewer`
+2. Assign a customer to this group
+3. Log in as that customer via the front end to see the productivity toolbar

+#### Additional features
+More configuration options are available in ... tab under System/Configuration menu.

 ## Frontend features

 ### Productivity panel